-Tyrone McKinley Freeman is assistant professor of philanthropic studies and the director of undergraduate programs at the Indiana University Lilly Family School of Philanthropy.
+Tyrone McKinley Freeman is an associate professor of philanthropic studies and the director of undergraduate programs at the Indiana University Lilly Family School of Philanthropy.

 Previously, he served as a fundraiser for community development, youth social service and higher education organizations.
 He also served as the associate director of The Fund Raising School where he trained fundraising and nonprofit professionals across the United States and in Asia, Africa, and Europe.
 He earned a bachelor's degree in English/liberal arts from Lincoln University (PA), a master's degree in urban and regional planning from Ball State University, a master's degree in adult education from Indiana University, and a Ph.D. in philanthropic studies from Indiana University.